You’re one of the most important links in the chain between farmers and the general population.

-Your agri website will look great on any size screen.
+Your agricultural website will look great on any size screen.

-You don’t want to frustrate farmers by forcing them to pinch and zoom to see your content.
+You want to avoid frustrating farmers by forcing them to pinch and zoom to see your content.

-You could keep using ephemeral social media marketing tactics to sell more agri goods.
+You could keep using ephemeral social media marketing tactics to sell more agricultural goods.
 You’ll get your sales.

-You might even be happy with a static website that sits there and doesn’t do much other than look pretty.
+Likewise, you might even be happy with a static website that sits there and doesn’t do much besides look pretty.

 Or you could opt for a marketing package that helps you reach more people from a single point.

-Book a consultation to see how I can help your agribusiness grow by putting intelligent online marketing in place.
+Book a consultation to see how we can help your agricultural business grow by putting intelligent online marketing in place.